Does your child want to be a veterinarian?

 Dr. Dave lives in Riverdale with his beautiful wife, Marni, their three sons, Noah Darwin, Gabriel Thoreau, Benjamin Muir, and their black cat, Lucy.

 Dr. David Bessler is an emergency vet at Veterinary Emergency Group, Westchester's premier emergency veterinary hospital.
 He spends his days (actually his nights) saving the lives of Westchester’s pets.

 |Want to learn more about this business?
 Send them a direct inquiry.|

-Explore Veterinary Medicine with real veterinarians.
-Learn how veterinarians think and work.
-Use real tools and medical equipment to diagnose and treat your very own "patient."
-Ten classes, beginning September 2014, are held Tuesdays 3:30-5pm at Veterinary Emergency Group, Westchester's premier emergency veterinary hospital.
+Explore veterinary medicine with real veterinarians and learn how they think and work.
+Use real tools and medical equipment to diagnose and treat your own "patient."
+After-school classes are held at Veterinary Emergency Group, Westchester's premier emergency veterinary hospital.
 Each class focuses on a different topic including bones, blood, even surgery!
-Through media-rich lectures, supplemental hands-on, medical workshops, live animals, unique medical demonstrations, and exciting games, kids will learn all about being a vet from someone who does it (and loves it) every day.
+Through media-rich lectures, supplemental hands-on, medical workshops, live animals, demonstrations, and exciting games, kids will learn all about being a vet from someone who does it (and loves it) every day.
 Email, visit our website, or call for class schedule and registration.

 Read More About Little Vets

 Little Vets, an after-school program for kids in White Plains who are interested in caring for animals, recently began offering classes.
 The children's veterinary program introduces kids to veterinary science.